bebraw/html-first-demos/README.md

 ## Cases

 There are two cases: landing page of Aalto University and Yle.
-For Aalto, the original page to modify was copied from https://aalto.fi/ (Google Chrome -> "Save As...")
-14.10.2025.
-For Yle, the original page to modify was copied from https://yle.fi/ using the same method 03.09.2025.
+For Aalto, the original page to modify was copied from https://aalto.fi/ (Google Chrome (Incognito mode) -> "Save As...")
+15.10.2025.
+For Yle, the original page to modify was copied from https://yle.fi/ using the same method 15.10.2025.

 ### Aalto University